YuneGit/Yuneify/README.md

   ```

 ### 4. **Customizing the Scripts**
 You can easily customize the scripts to better fit your specific needs.
 It's encouraged to open them in **VS Code** and modify parameters such as velocity thresholds, key bindings, or the number of tracks generated.
-To open the code in VS Code, you can simply run:
+To open the code in VS Code, you can simply run the following script using the "ReaScript: Run ReaScript" command in Reaper.

 ```bash
 python 1_enable_distAPI.py